yoannmoinet/nipplejs/README.md

 Will pass the instance alongside the event.

+Won't be trigger in a `dataOnly` configuration.

 #### `hidden`

 Is triggered at the end of the fade-out animation.

 Will pass the instance alongside the event.

+Won't be trigger in a `dataOnly` configuration.

 #### `destroyed`